Alignment and matching tests for high-dimensional tensor signals via tensor contraction

-Despite the tensor signal alignment test appearing more tractable than signal recovery, to the best of our knowledge, there is no established and rigorously justified procedure for addressing this problem.
-The difficulty stems from the high dimensionality of the tensors and the lack of a meaningful test statistic.
+{Although the tensor signal alignment test appears more tractable than signal recovery, to the best of our knowledge, there is no rigorously justified procedure for addressing this problem.
+The main obstacle is the absence of a test statistic whose null distribution is tractable in the high-dimensional setting.}

-We leverage the tensor contraction operator $\bbPhi_d$, originally proposed in \cite{Seddik2024203}, which maps an arbitrary tensor $\bbT$ and unit vectors $\{\boldsymbol{a}^{(j)}\}$ to a matrix $\bbR$: